ANCPLabOldenburg/megqc_documentation/book/introduction.md

 To ensure standardization of the pipeline, MEGqc software is tailored to the [**BIDS standards**](../extra/bids.md).

 ## Metrics in MEGqc
 The different calculation modules within MEGqc are called `metrics` and they are used to evaluate specific types of artifacts or aspects of data quality.
 MEGqc provides you with machine-readable outputs (**JSON files** and **TSV files**), and, to ensure clarity, MEGqc generates detailed visual HTML reports for each Metric.
-There are six independent metrics, and this documentation we will cover each of their HTML reports:
+There are six independent metrics, and this documentation will cover each of their HTML reports:

 1. [Standard Deviation of the Data](../report/std.md)
 2. [Power Spectral Density](../report/psd.md)